-Scoring of test by computer
+Scoring of the NPA test

 © A.M.
-Benis, Sc.D., M.D..
+Benis, Sc.D., M.D.

 Evaluation of any kind of test is rarely straightforward, as one would ideally have to consider two separate aspects of testing that are sometimes antagonistic to each other: the sensitivity and specificity of the test -- for each of the major character types.
 Sensitivity is a measure of the frequency of false negatives, while specificity is a measure of false positives.
 (For example, if you are an N type and the test states that you are not, that is a false negative.
 If the test says that you are an N type but you are not, that is a false positive).
 In the bar graph showing your probable character type you may see a single type that is highly probable, but there may be relatively high scores for one or two of the other types as well.